Storm-Tarran/DBD_381_Group-V2-Q_Project/README.md

 ## 🖍️ Challenges Faced
 - Designing a clean normalized NoSql scheme with linked references was tricky to get done, especially when keeping scalability and simplicity in mind.
 - Making sure Docker was set up properly and that my containers ran reliably was stressful at first, especially when I thought I would have to reconfigure it mid-project.
+- Knowing when to correctly use embedded subdocuments vs using references was difficult at first.

 # Project for DBD 381 – Belgium Campus IT Varsity